tusharnankani/talks/organizational_culture/content.md

         - A tight knit family with culture
         - Working towards a single goal
         - Engineering team

-##### Talking about goals

-- Individual
-- Team
-- Department
-- Organisation

-- We all think we are open-minded, until we come across a different culture, a different opinion, a different perspective.

 Harsh
 - hackathon spirit blog